mbbsemu/MBBSDASM.IDA/README.md

 **MBBSDASM.IDA** is a collection of [Hex-Rays IDA](https://www.hex-rays.com/products/ida) IDS/IDT files that allow Hex-Rays IDA Disassembler to properly identify/label imported functions in MajorBBS/Worldgroup modules.

 These import definitions are modified versions of the more in-depth definitions available through [MBBSDASM](https://github.com/enusbaum/MBBSDASM).
-Everyone has their preferred reverse engineering tools, ensure folks who preferre to uuse Hex-Rays IDA for their disassembly can take advantage of all the research that has gone into better understanding GALACTICOMM MajorBBS/Worldgroup modules.
+Everyone has their preferred reverse engineering tools, so I wanted to ensure folks who prefer to use Hex-Rays IDA for their disassembly can take advantage of all the research that has gone into better understanding GALACTICOMM MajorBBS/Worldgroup modules.

 # INSTALLATION